cccbr/runningatower/content/docs/092-Planning/index.md

 - Allow 2-3 minutes to change over between each piece.
 {{<\hint>}}

-Using the above calculations allow for 9 pieces of ringing.
+Using the above calculations allows for 9 pieces of ringing.

 ## Plan ahead